patrickgrady/prototype-starter/README.md

 prototype-starter
 =================

-This well-commented prototype starter for spinning up new projects quickly.
+This well-commented prototype starter is for spinning up new projects quickly.

 It includes the following:
 - A basic index file